Stability of projectively coresolved Gorenstein flat modules: Strongly -PGF modules

-such that P is a projective R-module and $I\otimes -$ preserves exactness of this sequence whenever $I$ is a injective module. \end{defin}

-\begin{rem} Let $M$ be a PGF module.
+\begin{defin} An R-module M is called strongly projectively coresolved Gorenstein flat (strongly PGF for short), if there exists a short exact sequence of the form $ 0\rightarrow M \rightarrow P \rightarrow M \rightarrow 0 $ such that P is a projective R-module and $I\otimes -$ preserves exactness of this sequence whenever $I$ is an injective module. \end{defin} \begin{rem} Let $M$ be a PGF module.
 Corollary 4.5 of \cite{SS} yields $\textrm{Ext}^i_R(M,P)=0$ for every $i>0$ and every projective module $P$.
-Thus, every strongly PGF module is also strongly Gorenstein projective and strongly Gorenstein flat.
-We also have $\textrm{Ext}^i_R(M,P')=0$ for every $i>0$ and every module $P'$ with finite projective dimension, using induction on $\textrm{pd}_R(P')$. \end{rem}

-We denote by S-PGF($R$), S-GProj($R$), S-GFlat($R$), the classes of strongly PGF, strongly Gorenstein projective and strongly Gorenstein injective modules respectively.
+Consequently, every strongly PGF module is also strongly Gorenstein projective and strongly Gorenstein flat (see Definitions 2.1 and 3.1 of \cite{BM}).
+Thus, ${\tt SPGF}(R)= {\tt SGProj}(R) \cap {\tt SGFlat}(R)$, where ${\tt SPGF}(R)$, ${\tt SGProj}(R)$ and ${\tt SGFlat}(R)$ are the classes of strongly PGF, strongly Gorenstein projective and strongly Gorenstein injective modules respectively.
+A schematic presentation is given below: